-Before moving to the next section of the get out of debt God's way journey, ABCs, and after prayer and reflection, as God shows you, write a one-sentence conclusion about your spiritual life.
-Ask the Lord to show you adjustments you need.
+Before moving to the next section of the get out of debt God's way journey, pray and reflect on the process thus far.
+Ask the Lord to show you adjustments you need to make.
+Then write a one-sentence conclusion about your spiritual life.

 In this section of the get out of debt God's way path, you will get to the heart of your beliefs and practices.
 You act based on your beliefs.
 You choose based on your beliefs, your worldview.
 Again, each person should answer these personal questions:

 Did I, do I, accept my stewardship responsibilities?
 Did I, do I understand I am Jesus’ manager and should seek His guidance before I spend?
 Did I, do I understand I can’t be God’s manager unless I know Him intimately?

 Did my Behaviour suggest I understand implications of God’s ownership and my stewardship of money?
 Did I use a budget or spending plan?
 Did I respond to advertising and easy credit terms?
 Did I spend for needs that could not wait?
 Did I practice these essential words, wait, not now!